-Company ethics are required in each and every department, but these assume a special importance as far as marketing department is concerned.
-Companies sell their products by using different marketing tactics and sometimes involve unethical aspects in order to capture the market and increase their market share.
-Ethical marketing places the focus on the marketer as a moral agent to assume the responsibility for fairly and honestly communicating a product's attributes and benefits within the nature of a truthful relationship.
-The marketer therefore needs to be trained and held accountable for the practice of integrity in marketing management decision-making.
-The top management must guide in formulating marketing strategies that are ethically sensitive.
-The marketing function therefore requires a supportive and courageous executive board when ethical or sustainability-related marketing claims are made.
-Marketing ethics need greater accountability from marketers for the social and ethical performance of their products and brands and the impact of their communications on consumers and wider society.
+Company ethics are required in every department, but they assume special importance in the marketing department.
+Companies sell their products by using various marketing tactics, sometimes involving unethical aspects, to capture the market and increase their market share.
+Ethical marketing places the focus on the marketer as a moral agent, assuming responsibility for fairly and honestly communicating a product's attributes and benefits within the context of a truthful relationship.
+The marketer, therefore, needs to be trained and held accountable for upholding integrity in marketing management decision-making.
+Top management must guide the formulation of marketing strategies that are ethically sensitive.
+The marketing function, therefore, requires a supportive and courageous executive board when making ethical or sustainability-related marketing claims.
+Marketing ethics require greater accountability from marketers for the social and ethical performance of their products and brands, as well as the impact of their communications on consumers and the broader society.
 Integrity in marketing involves reflecting before acting and engaging with others about 'doing the right thing'.

-The marketer should act responsibly for fairly and honestly communicating a product's attributes in detail to the customers.
-In the present era of cut throat competition, it is becoming very much difficult to survive in the market.
-Therefore, a few companies have been adopting unethical practices in marketing so as to survive and thrive in the market.
-Let us first of all discuss meaning of marketing in brief:
+The marketer should act responsibly and communicate a product's attributes honestly and fairly to customers in detail.
+In the current era of intense competition, it is becoming increasingly challenging to thrive in the market.
+Therefore, a few companies have adopted unethical marketing practices in order to survive and thrive in the market.
+Let us first of all discuss the meaning of marketing in brief: